stephenn/cwwwd/Readme.rst

 server's default document root and also provides automatic directory listings.

-The application was created to make file sharing easier with network devices and computers.
+The application was created to simplify file sharing with network devices and computers.